codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/progressive-delivery.md

 max-width="100%"
 %}

 For each deployment you can also see the result of the Analysis along with the canary pods.
 The number next to the checkmark shows how many times the analysis will run (this is defined by the `count` property in the Analysis file).
+See the [Canary specification](https://argoproj.github.io/argo-rollouts/features/canary/) for more parameters.

 ## Monitoring the Argo Rollouts controller